richard-here/jetpack-compose/README.md

-# jetpack-compose
+# Jetpack Compose
-Android app with testing, focuses mainly on building UIs using Jetpack Compose
+Android app with automated UI testing, focuses mainly on building UIs using Jetpack Compose while using the MVVM design pattern.